Pineapple Weed, Pineapple Chamomile, Disc Mayweed

 I tried transplanting them in the flower bed but so far it hasn’t worked… They seem to prefer the gravel along the driveway.
 One website says, “Don’t be shy if you decide to transplant this herb.
 Dig one up during early spring, then stomp it into a hole with the heel of your shoe.
 The soil around the roots should be as tightly compressed as possible.”
 “The plant favors the edges of inhabited areas and likes to pop up in compacted soil.”
 Hmmm…

 The Pineapple Chamomile is a neat little plant that branches out somewhat (especially since the mower keeps pruning them).
 The ferny leaves grow in an alternate manner along the stems.
-The leaves can be elliptic to oblong-obovate in outline that are simple, double, or triple compound, deeply pinnately lobed…
+The leaves can be elliptic to oblong-obovate in outline that are simple, double, or triple compound, and deeply pinnately lobed…

 Each stem is topped with a flowerhead that is about 1/3″ across with many greenish-yellow disk florets and no ray florets.
 Each disk floret has 4 tiny lobes at its apex.
 The base of the flowerhead has a few overlapping green bracts that are lanceolate or ovate in shape with papery upper margins.
 The top of the flowerheads are shaped like domes or blunt cones.